 At first, I didn’t understand what was happening to me or why I was feeling this way.
 I thought that maybe it was just stress from work or personal issues.
 But as time went on, the experienced symptoms persisted, and I knew I needed to seek help.

 After consulting with a mental health professional, I learned that I had an anxiety disorder.
-I was surprised to find out just how common this form disorders are in the United States and worldwide.
+I was surprised to find out just how common this form of disorder are in the United States and worldwide.
 Learning about the statistics surrounding anxiety helped me realize that I was not alone in my struggles and that many others were experiencing similar challenges.

-Today, I am grateful for the support and treatment that has helped me manage my anxiety.
+Today, I am grateful for the support and treatment that has helped me manage my mental.
 I believe that by increasing awareness and understanding of mental disorders, we can work towards creating a more supportive and compassionate society for those who struggle with anxiety and other mental health disorders.

 What Is Anxiety?